neoforged/.github/primers/26.1/index.md

     - `SetRandomDyesFunction` - An item function that applies a random dye (if the item is in the `dyeable` tag) to the `DYED_COLOR` component from the provided list.
     - `SetRandomPotionFunction` - An item function that applies a random potion to the `POTION_CONTENTS` component from the provided list.
 - `net.minecraft.world.level.storage.loot.parameters.LootContextParams#ADDITIONAL_COST_COMPONENT_ALLOWED` - Enables a trade to incur an additional cost if desired by the wanted stack or modifiers.
+- `net.minecraft.world.level.storage.loot.predicates.EnvironmentAttributeCheck` - A loot condition that checks whether that given attribute matches the provided value.
+- `net.minecraft.world.level.storage.loot.providers.number`
+    - `EnvironmentAttributeValue` - A provider that gets the attribute value as a float.
-- `net.minecraft.world.level.storage.loot.providers.number.Sum` - A provider that sums the value of all provided number providers.
+    - `Sum` - A provider that sums the value of all provided number providers.
+- `net.minecraft.world.phys.AABB$Builder#isDefined` - Checks if there is at least one point making up the bounding box.

 ### List of Changes